 Carter’s have adorable baby clothes.
 Not much of anything else, but certainly a nice add-on to a general baby registry.
 A word of caution – if you add clothes to a baby registry, don’t add seasonal clothes unless you are very close to when your baby shower will take place.
-Clothing stores often change their offerings often, so what’s in your registry may not be available 3 months from now.
+Clothing stores often change their offerings often, so what’s in your registry may not be available three months from now.

-Of course Walmart should be part of the list!
+Of course, Walmart should be part of the list!
 They have a great selection of baby stuff at good prices!

 So, these were the registries we checked out for my friend.
 What do you think?
 Will you try any of these, or do you have a better option to share?

 What else to do..?
 A baby shower, of course!
 Here’s a fun who knows mommy best baby shower game to try!